-The responsibilities and organisational arrangements for this Waste Policy lie with a variety of personnel within the Company.
+The responsibilities and organisational arrangements for this Waste Management Policy lie with a variety of personnel within the Company.

-Chief Administration Officer (CAO)
+Chief Admin Officer (CAO)

 The CAO is accountable to the Board for the Waste Management and Environmental performance of the Company.
-With regards to waste management specifically, this will require personnel to:
+In particular this will require him to:

-- Ensure the Company has a comprehensive, up to date Waste Management policy and Environmental policy that meets statutory obligations. - Ensure that the policies contain a demonstration of the CAOs personal commitment by the inclusion of a signed and dated Policy Statement.

-- Review the Policies to ensure that they remain comprehensive, relevant and up to date. - Assign duties to key personnel to apply the Policies throughout the Company. - Support the other teams in formulating waste management plans / SoPs and related decision making, stemming out of the policy - • - Coordination with the ESG / Risk management committees as and when needed
+- Ensure the Company has a comprehensive, up to date Waste Management policy and Environmental policy that meets statutory obligations. - Ensure that the policies contain a demonstration of the CAOs personal commitment by the inclusion of a signed and dated Policy Statement. - Review the Policies to ensure that they remain comprehensive, relevant and up to date. - Assign duties to key personnel to apply the Policies throughout the Company. - Support the other teams in formulating waste management plans / SoPs and related decision making, stemming out of the policy - Coordination with the ESG / Risk management committees as and when needed.